RemedyData/Meriskill_Skill_Sales_Analysis_Internship/README.md

 ## Introduction

 This is a sales performance analysis.
-It is done by analyzing data from Sales table which comprises of ORDER ID column, PRODUCT column, QUANTITY ORDERED column, PRICE EACH column, ORDER DATE column, PURCHASE ADDRESS column, MONTH column, SALES column, CITY column, and HOUR column.
+It is done by analyzing data from Sales table which comprises of ORDER ID, PRODUCT, QUANTITY ORDERED, PRICE EACH, ORDER DATE, PURCHASE ADDRESS, MONTH, SALES, CITY, and HOUR fields.
 I used Excel to get an overview of the dataset before importing it into Power BI where the actual analysis was carried out.

 ## Problem Statement